 UCLA measured trends before and during WPC for each metric and measure based on the date of an individual WPC enrollee's enrollment.
 UCLA examined changes in trends before and during WPC using a difference-in-difference (DD) analysis by modeling the changes in yearly increments up to 2 years (Pre-Year 1 and Pre-Year 2) before WPC enrollment and up to 5 years (Year 1, 2, 3, 4, and 5) during WPC.
-For these, the DD analysis measured the trends or change in yearly rates from Pre-Year 2 vs. Pre-Year 1 for both WPC enrollees and the control group; the change in the yearly rate during WPC from Year 1 to Year 5 for both WPC enrollees and the control group; and the difference between the changes in WPC enrollees vs. the control group from before to during WPC.
+For these, the DD analysis measured the trends or change in yearly rates from Pre-Year 2 vs. Pre-Year 1 for both WPC enrollees and the control group; the change in the yearly rate during WPC from Year 1 to Year 5 for both WPC enrollees and the control group from before to during WPC.
 These estimates were adjusted for beneficiary demographics as well as health status and use of services pre-WPC.
 Further details can be found in Appendix A.